emilia-bechta/emilia-bechta.github.io/README.md

 -	Project management, i.e. daily basis communication including preparing price calculations in the system, monitoring orders, providing customers with logistics and planning support
 -	Building and maintaining long-term relationships with customers and acquiring new business partners
 -	Preparing promotional materials and support in the implementation of marketing and advertising campaigns (including leaflets, brochures, promotional gadgets)
--	Booths preparation at the trade fairs (Packaging Innovations in Warsaw, Cosmoprof Bologna, PCD in Paris) coordinating the design and setup of the stand to ensure a positive and engaging representation of the brand
+-	Booths preparation at the trade fairs (Packaging Innovations in Warsaw, Cosmoprof Bologna) coordinating the design and setup of the stand to ensure a positive and engaging representation of the brand

 ## Skills

 Know well

+- CSS
+- Git
+- Github
 - HTML
-- CSS
 - JavaScript
 - React
-- Git
-- Github
 - TypeScript
 - Visual Studio Code

 Currently developing

+- Cypress, E2E tests
 - Firebase
-- Cypress, E2E tests
+- Jira
 - Scrum
-- Jira

 Soft skills

 - Adaptability and flexibility
+- Attention to detail
+- Continuous learning and improvement
 - Customer service orientation
-- Attention to detail
 - Problem solving and critical thinking
-- Continuous learning and improvement

 Hard skills

+- Debugging and Troubleshooting
+- Frontend Tools (Babel, webpack, NPM)
 - Responsive Design
-- Cross-Browser Compatibility
 - Web Performance Optimization
-- Debugging and Troubleshooting
-- Frontend Tools (Babel, webpack, NPM)

 ## Languages